 LEADERSHIP OF THE COMMISSION IN BRAZIL

-- Co-chair: Marina Egydio, Director at Women Inside Trade, IPEA Researcher and Consultant at UNPD Brazil.
+- Chair: Marina Egydio, Director at Women Inside Trade, Researcher at IPEA and Consultant at UNDP Brazil

 PAST PUBLICATIONS, TOOLS AND PROJECTS